apekshadhage/Documentation_FORAWS/README.md

 2. User defines the file in the module by typing the name 'test.py' in the Macro File input field in the Execute Script module.
 They also define "test_value" as a string in the macro output parameters input field.
 This string corresponds to a variable in the 'test.py' file with the same name.

-3. User enters "addlible muledemodk,[enter],addlible wtf400demo,[enter],[enter],call edtorder,[enter],[enter],[MACRO]" as the key string and the AS400/IBMi System will enter the strings presented and execute the keystrokes
+3. User enters "addlible muledemodk,[enter],addlible wtf400demo,[enter],[enter],call edtorder,[enter],[enter],[MACRO]" as the key string and the IBM i System will enter the strings presented and execute the keystrokes

 4. The Module will execute the script once it reaches the MACRO keyword in the keystring.